Standards assure safe and effective care that is based on current evidence. Standards define good practice and set out expectations for practice.

 Accountability

-All health care workers are expected to perform as competently and safely as they can in these circumstances.
-They must also inform a more senior member of staff, such as the registered nurse assigned to care for the individual and leading the team, or the nurse in charge of the shift, when they are unable to perform competently and/or safely.
+You are expected to perform as competently and safely.
+You must also inform a more senior member of staff, or the nurse in charge of the shift, when you are unable to perform competently and/or safely.

 Delegation